 Anytime that leaves are not dry and fluffy they should be raked into the street to preserve your lawn.
 The exception to this rule is leaves may not be raked onto any streets that are main arterials/roadways that the piles would cause any safety hazard/s.

 Thanksgiving is normally a time that if the weather has not yet turned cold and snowy it will change soon.
 To prepare for the cold weather and protect your lawn you should rake existing piles into the street and keep them as close to the curb as possible and within 5' of the curb.

 Wet, frozen, snow covered or compacted piles due to weather conditions are required to be raked into the street within 5' of the curb so that the pile may be collected as cleanly as possible.
 Vac crews will not return to collect partial piles that are sticking or frozen to the ground.

 Spring piles are all required to be in the roadway for efficient collection and to allow your lawn to begin growing again as soon as possible.
 By moving your leaf pile to the street you will aerate your lawn surface and promote faster regrowth.
-By moving the leaf piles to the street you will also remove leaves from your lawn that the vac may not collect.

 The St. Joseph County Leaf Collection Program includes ONLY the Unincorporated areas of St. Joseph County and includes ONLY residential dwellings and not their associated vacant lots or nearby (across the street) fields/lots.
 County addresses have 5 digits in unincorporated areas.
 Incorporated areas are not included.
 The following is a list of the Incorporated areas of St. Joseph County that ARE NOT included in the Leaf Collection Program.